 The Council's paramount interest under this policy is to ensure a respectful, productive, inclusive, and equitable work environment for everyone.
 In cases where a violation of this policy may have occurred, the Council will work to first ensure the safety of anyone negatively affected and to stop any further behavior that could be a violation.
 The Council recognizes that workplace interactions and relationships can be complex and that misunderstandings can occur.
 The Council also recognizes that intentional violations require different responses than unintentional violations or misunderstandings.

 Where appropriate, behavior should be corrected and good behavior modeled as an example.
 Counseling and coaching should be considered as appropriate remedies for interpersonal conflict.
-The remedy and disciplinary action should be considered in determining an appropriate response.
+The remedy and disciplinary action should be commensurate with the nature of the violation, and repeated violations by the same person should be considered in determining an appropriate response.
 The Council does intend to penalize those persons whose violations are intentional or serious, and violations of this policy may lead to censure or discipline, up to and including discharge.